Tennessee State Route 111: History

 SR 111 existed by 1938, but only as a short portion of the current SR 111 route between the town of Spencer in Van Buren County and Doyle in White County and maintained this alignment at least through 1951.
 By 1963, it had been extended south from Spencer to the SR 8 junction in Sequatchie County north of Cagle.
 Between 1975 and 1978, SR 111 was extended north to Cookeville replacing SR 42 in that section.
-Between 1987 and 1989 the highway was extended northward over the remainder of the path of SR 42 to Static.
+Between 1987 and 1989 the highway was extended northward over the remainder of the path of SR 42 to Static; this section was signed as SR 24 prior to the mid-1930s.
 Between 1988 and 1994, the section between SR 8 in Dunlap and US 27 between Soddy-Daisy and Bakewell was built.
 This extension was four lanes on the downgrades of Walden Ridge, and two lanes elsewhere, with the intent of eventually expanding the entirety to four lanes.
 The section opened to traffic on December 13, 1994, and cost $96 million.
 This was expanded to a four lane controlled-access highway between 2000 and 2004, which included replacing the four-way intersection with US 127 with an overpass and interchange.